-- The state is slowly recovering from the fiscal crisis, but many of the cutbacks and restrictions of the past few years have not been restored. - Since the 1990s, allocations for both POS and Operations have been reduced through a variety of initiatives over the years. - Rate caps and the elimination of start-up funds continue to affect service providers; quality suffers and some providers have gone out of business. - Over 40% of regional center funding comes from the federal government; state policy decisions are often driven by the potential receipt of federal dollars which bring with them significant additional requirements and workload impacts but no additional staff resources. - There are no significant impacts to service delivery (such as cost savings or service reductions) contained in the 2014-15 enacted budget. - The restoration of Early Start services, to take effect in January of 2015, is welcome relief and of particular benefit to the long term welfare of clients in the system.
+- The state is slowly recovering from the fiscal crisis, but many of the cutbacks and restrictions of the past few years have not been restored. - Since the 1990s, allocations for both POS and Operations have been reduced through a variety of initiatives over the years. - Rate caps and the elimination of start-up funds continue to affect service providers; quality suffers and some providers have gone out of business. - Over 40% of regional center funding comes from the federal government; state policy decisions are often driven by the potential receipt of federal dollars which bring with them significant additional requirements and workload impacts but no additional staff resources. - There are no significant impacts to service delivery (such as cost savings or service reductions) contained in the 2015-16 enacted budget, but neither is there any rate relief. - The restoration of Early Start services in January of 2015 was welcome relief and of particular benefit to the long term welfare of clients in the system.